Skip to content

 United Nations Tours

-There are guided tours available during weekdays and they last around an hour.
+Guided tours are available during weekdays; they last around an hour.
 For security reasons, children under the age of 5 are not permitted to participate in the tour.
 All participants above 16 years need to bring a valid ID.
 All tours are wheelchair accessible.
 There is no coat room to store coats or bags.

 Read more about UN Visitor Center and buy tickets for a tour here

-Yes, you can visit the United Nations Headquarters in New York on a guided tour.
-Read how to book here.
+Yes, you can visit the United Nations Headquarters in New York by going to the visitors center or taking a guided tour.

 Yes, you can visit the UN Visitor Center without going on a tour.
 However, the General Assembly Building and other chambers can only be visited during a guided tour.